Reviews

 Just a heads up: using filtered or rainwater helps, since chlorine in tap water can mess with the bacteria.
 The tablets are small and can be a little awkward to handle at first, but you get the hang of it.

-If you’re tired of chasing mosquitoes around the yard, targeting larvae before they hatch is honestly a smarter move.
+If you’re tired of chasing mosquitoes around the yard, targeting larvae before they hatch is a smarter move.
 We like that this product stops mosquitoes early in their life cycle, which really helps cut down on bites.

 BTI Biological Mosquito Control